📣 Challenge Structure 📣

 • centerline DSC (clDSC), but only for the following (tubular) organs:

-• Brainstem and
+A_Carotid_L, A_Carotid_R, Brainstem and SpinalCord.

 Important notes: